 Abuses of trail etiquette should be brought to the attention of a ranger or call the Midpen main office at 650-691-1200.

-Skeggs Point Parking Lot (26 spaces): Access to the El Corte de Madera Creek Trail / Tafoni Trail entrance is located across Skyline Boulevard at the Caltrans Skeggs Point parking area.
-Parking is available on the east side of Skyline, about 4 miles north of Highway 84 and 1.5 miles south of Kings Mountain Road (left turn into the lot is prohibited when approaching from the north).
+Skeggs Point Parking Area (26 spaces): Access to the El Corte de Madera Creek Trail / Tafoni Trail entrance is located across Skyline Boulevard at the Caltrans Skeggs Point parking area.
+Parking is available on the east side of Skyline, about 4 miles north of Highway 84 and 1.5 miles south of Kings Mountain Road (left turn into the parking area is prohibited when approaching from the north).